MontealegreLuis/niagara-blog/README.md

 # Configuration

-To run this application you'll need a MYSQL database user.
+To run this application you'll need a MySQL database user.
 You can create a user with the following command.

 ```sql